 Para is a cylindrical measuring device which was once widely used in Kerala during feudal reign and it’s normally used to measure rice and other forms of grains.
 Since then such offerings are given to temples as well, signifying symbols of prosperity and wealth.
-It’s simply called Para Vaikkal in local terms, and is any form of offerings in Para – this measuring device.
+It’s simply called Para Vaikkal or Nirapara in local terms, and is any form of offerings in Para – this measuring device.
 Kerala is known for its unique culture particularly associated with religious customs of Hindus, and Para Vaikkal is one of the great offerings given by devotees to please god or goddess to fulfill their ambitions.

 Aana Para offerred at a home at Muthuvara, Thrissur

 Though Para is rarely used as a measuring device nowadays, it’s now an integral part of Kerala’s culture which signifies prosperity and gives the nostalgic feel of those old days when farming and agriculture were closely associated with Kerala tradition.

 Para is a very common offering in the temples of Thrissur, and people also place para at homes as a part of temple celebrations of Devi temples, mostly in the Malayalam month Meenam.
 Aana para is a true symbol of prosperity and is quite common in the cultural capital of Kerala, where the paras are accepted by decorated elephants.
 Paras are also placed at temples as a part of annual festivals, and it’s a delight to watch colourful paras placed before the idols.
 It’s also done as a part of temple festivals in a few Devi temples of south Kerala.
 Para of Vellayani Devi temple is popular.

 What are the main offerings of Para?

 Coconut inflorescence placed in front of Rice Para offerings in a temple